mtnima/Digital-ID/README.md

 ## Contributing
 State if you are open to contributions and what your requirements are for accepting them.

-For people who want to make changes to your project, it's helpful to have some documentation on how to get started.
-Perhaps there is a script that they should run or some environment variables that they need to set.
-Make these steps explicit.
-These instructions could also be useful to your future self.

-You can also document commands to lint the code or run tests.
-These steps help to ensure high code quality and reduce the likelihood that the changes inadvertently break something.
-Having instructions for running tests is especially helpful if it requires external setup, such as starting a Selenium server for testing in a browser.

 ## Project Execution